 Meetings of Church Members

-Meetings for all members of the church shall be held at least quarterly with the purpose of giving the elders and deacons an opportunity to report on their work; giving members of the church an opportunity to discuss such items as are set on the agenda and to hear reports on the different activities of the church; and to receive recommendations from the elders.
+At least three Church Members Meetings shall be held every year, with the purpose of giving the elders and deacons an opportunity to report on their work; giving members of the church an opportunity to discuss such items as are set on the agenda and to hear reports on the different activities of the church; and to receive recommendations from the elders.

 Due notice of two Sundays shall be given of any members’ meeting.

 As soon as possible after the end of the year the annual accounts shall be presented to church members for approval and adoption.